mir-group/phoebe/doc/sphinx/source/tutorials/elWanTransport.rst

 Step 1: patch Quantum ESPRESSO
 ------------------------------

-As we discussed in the @ref thCOMPELPHQE page, we need to use a custom modification of Quantum ESPRESSO (which we modified to impose the symmetric properties of the wavefunction).
+As we discussed in the @ref thCOMPILEPHQE page, we need to use a custom modification of Quantum ESPRESSO (which we modified to impose the symmetric properties of the wavefunction).
 This will require to compile Quantum ESPRESSO.
 We provide two options.

 * Patch a copy of QE.